alltrust/Portfolio/projects/1-don-scraper-project.md

 ---
-title: 'don-scraper-project'
+title: 'Don Scraper'
 dateCreated: '2023-05-01'
-image: 'image_dp.jpg'
+image: 'don-scraper-selected-articles.PNG'
+subHeading: 'Scrape article content from several sites'
 summary: 'Don Scraper allows you to scrape multiple sites sumiltaneously with greater conversion rate than Don Draper himself.
-Will save you time from manually navigating to each article and finding what you need.'
+Will save you time from checking each article'
 author: 'Aldo Garcia'
 isFeatured: true
-stack: ['TypeScript', 'Node.js', 'Express', 'MongoDB', 'React-Router', 'StyledComponents', 'render.com']
+stack: ['TypeScript', 'Node.js', 'Express', 'MongoDB', 'React-Router', 'StyledComponents', 'render.com', 'cheerio']
 ---

 # this is a title